-The diagram given in Figure 8 gives a pictorial representation of this scheme.
+The diagram given in Fig. 8 gives a pictorial representation of this scheme.

-The results of this experiment are given in Table 9 and Figure 9.
-In contrast to Section 4.5, we only perform the experiments on a subset of the total trackers using CFSS.
-We use the top 3 performing trackers (SRDCF, RPT, SPOT) as well as FCT which had mediocre performance in Section 4.5.
+The results of this experiment are given in Table 9 and Fig. 9.
+In contrast to Sect.
+4.5, we only perform the experiments on a subset of the total trackers using CFSS.
+We use 3 among the top performing trackers (SRDCF, RPT, SPOT) as well as FCT which had mediocre performance in Sect.
+4.5.
 The results indicate that SRDCF is the best model free tracking methodology for the task.

-In order to better investigate the effect of this failure checking scheme, we also provide Figure 6 which shows the differences between the initial tracking results of Section 4.5 and the results after applying failure detection.
-The performance of the top trackers (i.e. SRDCF, SPOT, RPT) does not improve much, which is expected
+In order to better investigate the effect of this failure checking scheme, we also provide Fig. 6 which shows the differences between the initial tracking results of Sect.
+4.5 and the results after applying failure detection.
+The performance of top trackers (i.e. SRDCF, SPOT, RPT) does not improve much, which is expected since they are already able to return a robust tracking result.
+However, FCT benefits from the failure checking process, which apparently minimises its drifting issues.